ducompsoc/durhack-deployer/README.md

   - We create a file in `/etc/sudoers.d` which will be included by `/etc/sudoers`.
     ```bash
     $ cd /etc/sudoers.d
-    /etc/sudoers.d$ sudo touch durhack-nginx-deployer`
+    /etc/sudoers.d$ sudo touch durhack-deployer`
     ```
-  - Add a directive granting `durhack-nginx-deployer` access to `certbot`
+  - Add a directive granting `durhack-deployer` access to `certbot`
     ```bash
-    /etc/sudoers.d$ sudo bash -c "cat >> durhack-nginx-deployer"
+    /etc/sudoers.d$ sudo bash -c "cat >> durhack-deployer"
-    # allow `durhack-nginx-deployer` to run `certbot` as `root` without a password and with arbitrary arguments
+    # allow `durhack-deployer` to run `certbot` as `root` without a password and with arbitrary arguments
-    durhack-nginx-deployer ALL=(ALL) NOPASSWD: /usr/bin/certbot
+    durhack-deployer ALL=(ALL) NOPASSWD: /usr/bin/certbot
     ^C
     ```
-  - Add a directive granting `durhack-nginx-deployer` access to `systemctl reload nginx`
+  - Add a directive granting `durhack-deployer` access to `systemctl reload nginx`
     ```bash
-    /etc/sudoers.d$ sudo bash -c "cat >> durhack-nginx-deployer"
+    /etc/sudoers.d$ sudo bash -c "cat >> durhack-deployer"
-    # allow `durhack-nginx-deployer` to run `systemctl` as `root` without a password and only with the exact arguments `reload nginx`
+    # allow `durhack-deployer` to run `systemctl` as `root` without a password and only with the exact arguments `reload nginx`
-    durhack-nginx-deployer ALL=(ALL) NOPASSWD: /usr/bin/systemctl reload nginx
+    durhack-deployer ALL=(ALL) NOPASSWD: /usr/bin/systemctl reload nginx
     ^C
     ```
-  - We edit the file access control list (FACL) of `/etc/nginx/conf.d` to permit `durhack-nginx-deployer` to read from/write to its files.
+  - We edit the file access control list (FACL) of `/etc/nginx/conf.d` to permit `durhack-deployer` to read from/write to its files.
     ```bash
     $ sudo apt install acl -y
     ...
     $ cd /etc/nginx
     /etc/nginx$ # modify the default ACL for the directory (only affects newly created files)
-    /etc/nginx$ sudo setfacl --default -m user:durhack-nginx-deployer:rw conf.d
+    /etc/nginx$ sudo setfacl --default -m user:durhack-deployer:rw conf.d
     /etc/nginx$ # modify the ACL of existing files
-    /etc/nginx$ sudo setfacl -R -m user:durhack-nginx-deployer:rw conf.d
+    /etc/nginx$ sudo setfacl -R -m user:durhack-deployer:rw conf.d
     /etc/nginx$ # modify the ACL of the directory to allow execution (necessary for creation/deletion of files within the directory)
-    /etc/nginx$ sudo setfacl -m user:durhack-nginx-deployer:rwx conf.d
+    /etc/nginx$ sudo setfacl -m user:durhack-deployer:rwx conf.d
     ```
-  - We are done! `sudo -u durhack-nginx-deployer -i` to start a login shell as `durhack-nginx-deployer`, `ctrl`+`D` to logout.
+  - We are done! `sudo -u durhack-deployer -i` to start a login shell as `durhack-deployer`, `ctrl`+`D` to logout.